Byron Hanke Fellowship

 Prior to sending in an application please read information below regarding the eligibility requirements, areas and topics of study, evaluation and selection, and stipends and payments.
 All information on eligibility and deadlines is up to date.

 Hanke Fellowship applicants must be enrolled at the time of application, and through the period of research, in an accredited master's, doctoral, or law program in the United States of America or Canada.
 Students of all disciplines are welcome to apply for the Hanke Fellowship, provided their studies relate to community associations generally and to the topic of the candidate's proposed community associations research project.

 Areas and Topics of Study

-Within the field of community associations and common-interest communities, Hanke Fellowship projects may address:
+Within the field of community associations and common-interest communities, Hanke Fellowship projects are accepted for the following topics: